techbarbi/hello-world/README.md

 repository1
 HI World:

-Laura here, I want to learn programming (coding) such as Javascript, PHP and Python just ot name a few.
+Laura here, I want to learn programming (coding) such as Javascript, PHP and Python to just name a few.